A holiday chartering a yacht around the Whitsundays would not be complete without visiting some of the snorkelling spots.

 Located on the west side of Haselwood Island across from Whitehaven Beach is Chalkie’s Beach.
 It's a lesser-known stop so you can dodge the day trip crowds which frequent Whitehaven, but you will still get to experience the same amazing soft white silica-sand.
 The fringing coral reef that lies just offshore is fantastic and you can also spot turtles here.

 There are so many amazing opportunities to experience the underwater world when you go snorkelling in the Whitsundays.
-I've listed the snorkelling spots I think are the best, but if you have any questions about other sites or planning your bareboating itinerary please get in touch.
+We've listed the snorkelling spots we think are the best, but if you have any questions about other sites or planning your bareboating itinerary please get in touch.

-Join us in the Whitsundays to experience some of the world’s best-snorkelling destinations.
+Join us in the Whitsundays to experience our world-class snorkelling spots